Sample Search Queries

 The search query language has a special has attribute that you can use to find issues for which a specific attribute is not empty.

-If you wanted to find all the issues in the YouTrack project that have votes and sort the results by the number of votes, either one of these queries produces the desired results:
+If you want to find all the issues in the YouTrack project that have votes and are currently in an #Unresolved state, either one of these queries produces the desired results:

 You can use the has attribute to find issues that have comments, attachments, and work items.
 Conversely, this search term also helps you exclude issues that have an empty value for a particular attribute.